KabbAmine/vullScreen.vim/README.md

 ## Notes

-You don't really need this plugin if you're using Vim on a terminal (The full-screen option is included in most graphical terminals).
+You don't really need this plugin if you're using Vim on a terminal (The fullscreen option is included in most graphical terminals).

 ## Thanks